Navigatron/notes/content/envi/notes/OCT10.md

 "Alternate assignment" from last class overdue now

-"Research paper due this month"
+> Note, december 4th: I never figured out what the alternate assignment was

 # Air Pollution

 - atmospheric stratification
 	- atmosphere divided into layers
-	- we live in the troposphere, bottom 6 miles
+	- we live in the troposphere, from here to 6 miles up
 	- top is Thermosphere, 62 miles up
 - Ozone (O_3)
 	- Can be Good
 		- Naturally occurring
 		- in stratosphere
-		- filters out UV light (Mission Critical)
+		- filters out UV light (Mission Critical) [UV is very bad]
 	- Can be Bad
 		- Man made
 		- Ground level (Troposphere)